kognise/obsidian-aviation/FAR/Volume 4/A General/0400 Basis and scope.md

 \(a\) Space activities carried out by the United States Government on behalf of the United States Government;

-\(b\) The launch of an amateur rocket as defined in §1.1 of chapter I of this title; or
+\(b\) The launch of an amateur rocket as defined in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of chapter I of this title; or

 \(c\) A launch of a tethered launch vehicle that meets all the following criteria: